Outpatient Joint Replacement

 - An at-home needs assessment for post-surgery physical therapy

-Results are then evaluated to determine if this approach is the best option.
-Only patients with minimal risk of complications will be considered.
+Results from these assessments are evaluated to determine if this approach is the best option, based on each patient's unique needs.
+Only patients with minimal risk of complications are considered for this surgical option.

 Benefits of Outpatient Joint Replacement